fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     The `Transfer` method takes a `BankAccount` object and an amount as parameters.
 It withdraws the amount from the current account and deposits it into the target account.
 The method returns `true` if the transfer is successful and `false` otherwise.

-1. To create a mthod that applies interest to the account balance, add the following code:
+1. To create a method that applies interest to the account balance, add the following code:

     ```csharp

+    // Method to apply interest to the account
     public void ApplyInterest()
     {
         Balance += Balance * interestRate;